Tasks

 compute_jacobian(configuration: Configuration) ndarray

-Compute the CoM task Jacobian.
+Compute the Jacobian of the CoM task error \(e(q)\).

 Parameters: